-The overall objective of combining these two therapies is to first achieve initial cell kill and convert highly malignant brain tumors from immunologically "cold" tumors to immunologically "hot" tumors by injecting them with MB-108 oncolytic virus therapy, then subsequently achieve more robust tumor cell kill by treating these patients with locoregional administration of MB-101 IL13Ra2-directed CAR-T therapy.
-This trial design is based on MB-108 phase 1 data from UAB, MB-101 phase 1 data from COH, and in vivo studies at COH that combined the two therapies in a mouse tumor model.
+We are developing a combination therapy utilizing a CAR T therapy for solid tumors targeting IL13Ra2 (MB-101) and a herpes simplex virus 1 oncolytic virus (MB-108) in order to enhance the activity of MB-101 for the treatment of patients with glioblastoma ("GBM").
+The overall objective of this program (MB-109) is to first achieve initial cell kill and convert highly malignant brain tumors from immunologically "cold" tumors to immunologically "hot" tumors by injecting them with MB-108 oncolytic virus therapy, then subsequently achieve more robust tumor cell kill by treating these patients with locoregional administration of MB-101 IL13Ra2-directed CAR-T therapy.
+This trial design is based on MB-108 phase 1 data from the University of Alabama at Birmingham ("UAB"), MB-101 phase 1 data from COH, and in vivo studies at COH that combined the two therapies in a mouse tumor model.

 In April 2022, we disclosed data from a late-breaking poster presentation at the American Association for Cancer Research (AACR) Annual Meeting 2022, which included results from the MB-108 and MB-101 phase 1 trials, as well as data from the in vivo mouse studies.
+We are in the process of completing IND-enabling manufacturing and non-clinical activities requested by the FDA in a pre-IND meeting and expect to file an IND for a Mustang-sponsored phase 1 trial in 2023.